 Boulder doesn't just have a large artist community; it also has several open-to-the-public performing arts venues.
 From silent films to interpretive dance to improv comedy and something in between, it surely exists in Boulder.
 The historic Nomad Playhouse has been revived and reimagined a few times in its 65-plus-year lifetime, and it is still a local favorite for live theater.
 At the Dairy Arts Center, Boulder creatives come together under one roof for live theater, art, and cinema.
 The converted historic barn known locally as "The Dairy" is a non-profit organization where performing arts troupes can host events, display their art, and perform.

-For numerous reasons, the Boulder community has always attracted artists and other creative types.
+For numerous reasons, this inspiring community has always attracted artists and other creative types to move to Boulder.
 That much is evident in the fact that there are four museums, over a dozen performing arts venues, and 30-plus art galleries in Boulder – substantial by any measure for a city of just over 100,000 residents.

 Boulder Bars, Music, and Clubs